ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let q = How much vitamin c is in 2 apples?; // String | The nutrition-related question. apiInstance.quickAnswer(q, (error, data, response) => {
+let q = How much vitamin c is in 2 apples?; // String | The nutrition related question. apiInstance.quickAnswer(q, (error, data, response) => {
   if (error) {
     console.error(error);